 ✮ ✮ ✮ ✮ ✮

 The main thing I took away from this book was that you should not ‘hide’ behind “as long as the baby is okay”.
 People should not use this as an excuse, explanation, or comfort.
 Yeah, it is ultimately the most important thing that the baby is healthy – but that does not mean any less attention should be paid to its parents.
 To use a bunch of interventions for the benefit of the baby has a huge impact on the person birthing the baby.
-And recovery is a massive deal, both physically and mentally – plus has a much more long-term impact than just the ‘fourth trimester’.
+Recovery is a massive deal, both physically and mentally – plus it has a much more long-term impact than just the ‘fourth trimester’.
 Indeed, after a complicated labour almost everyone I encountered responded with “ah but the baby is fine at least” which, despite the best (ignorant and polite) intentions is really both insulting and unhelpful.

 There were a few bits and bops in this book that didn’t apply to me, or that I philosophically didn’t agree with.
 For example, it seemed a bit anti-modern-medicine in the way some things were phrased, with some assumptions made about the scenarios we were likely familiar with – plus wording that seemed intentional towards rejecting those.
 There was a lot of emphasis on natural homebirth, which I think you have to be very careful with because it may create unrealistic expectations.
 Overall, I do think it’s a good ‘intro’ to the intersection of birth and feminism – but anyone with more experience with the subject matter will find some flaws.